 - Nonfiction pop culture, social issues, and history

-What I’m not a good match for: cop procedurals and other detective sleuths, books about politics or terrorists, cozy mysteries, memoir unless its about unique experiences that haven’t been prominently featured recently in the genre (basically stories about divorce, religion, drugs, and relationships aren’t for me), and literary fiction.
+What I’m not a good match for: cop procedurals and FBI/CIA detectives (when I do read detectives I prefer amateur sleuths), books about politics or terrorists, cozy mysteries unless they are historical, memoir unless its about unique experiences that haven’t been prominently featured recently in the genre (basically stories about divorce, religion, drugs, and relationships aren’t for me), and literary fiction.
 I’m not a big fan of military stories in any genre including military science fiction.
 I often gravitate toward plot driven books over character driven.

 While I’m very open to working with hybrid authors, I prefer to see books that have yet to be published instead of already published books.

 What I’m looking for: I’m looking for young adult and adult fiction and nonfiction.
 My nonfiction list is short, basically anything to do with historical topics or interesting cultural topics.
 Some examples of recent reads I enjoyed: The Lost City of the Monkey God, The Royal Art of Poison: Filthy Palaces, Fatal Cosmetics, Deadly Medicine, and Murder Most Foul, and Sex at Dawn: How We Mate, Why We Stray, and What It Means for Modern Relationships.